DavidZouZ/tswd-portfolio/final-project-part-two.md

 ## Storyboards:

-### Thesis Statement: Don't Merely Consider Sedan/SUV/Electric Vehicle When Buying Used Car

 1. The 1st dashboard introduces the enormous **U.S. used car market size** and why we should consider used car in terms of **affordability**.
 2. The 2nd dashboard is the Cars.com data source introduction and its data distribution using mainly bar charts to show credibility and authority of the following information.
 3. The 3rd dashboard provides comparisions of the avarage depreciation rate for different car **body styles** and **fuel types** as a more general dimension.
 4. The 4th dashboard shows the relationship between the **number of cars on the market** and the depreciation rates of different **body styles**.
 5. The 5th dashboard goes deeper into the **brand** dimension of depreciation; while some data (brands) are too niche.
 6. The 6th dashboard continue discuss the **top and least depreciation used car brands** which are more popular.
-An interactive function is also provided.

 # User research